akgupta20/PasswordGenrator/README.md

 # Password Generator

 This project is a web application built with Angular, TypeScript, and SCSS that generates a random password each time.
+This project was developed as part of the Frontend Developer Assignment at `Facets.cloud`.

 ## Deployment